 If I am successful in my scholarship application and I become pregnant will my scholarship be terminated?

-Pregnant applicants are encouraged to share this information with Australia Awards Office at their earliest opportunity, so planning can be undertaken about the best time to commence studies.
+Pregnant applicants are encouraged to share this information with Australia Awards at their earliest opportunity, so planning can be undertaken about the best time to commence studies.
 Awardees will be assessed equally.
 Pregnant applicants will not be disadvantaged.

 What assistance will be available to me during my stay in Australia?

 All universities in Australia have student service centres that provide guidance and emergency support to students during their stay in Australia.
 The student service centres can help students in arranging accommodation, accessing family support and to meet, to the extent possible, any special needs of the students.
-Australian Universities also have health and counselling services that are free or discounted for students, as well as a range of sporting, shopping and other facilities on campus.
+Australian universities also have health and counselling services that are free or discounted for students, as well as a range of sporting, shopping and other facilities on campus.
 In addition, Australia Awards provide on-scholarship support to awardees in Australia.

 Can I work part-time while studying in Australia?